EthanRCT/Projects/README.md

 ### <a href="https://github.com/EthanRCT/Projects/tree/main/OneDimmOptimization">Cancer Prediction</a>
 - Objective: Create a pytorch radiologist using a U-Net DNN.
 In the notebook, I include a method of calculating accuracy and images that show the dense prediction produced by the network on an image the network has never seen before.

+### <a href="https://github.com/EthanRCT/Projects/tree/main/Conditioning%20and%20Stability">Conditioning and Stability</a>
+- Objective: The condition number of a function measures how sensitive that function is to changes in the input.
+On the other hand, the stability of an algorithm measures how accurately that algorithm computes the value of a function from exact input.
+Both of these concepts are important for answering the crucial question, “is my computer telling the truth?”
+In this lab I examine the conditioning of common linear algebra problems, including computing polynomial roots and matrix eigenvalues.
+I also present an example to demonstrate how two different algorithms for the same problem may not have the same level of stability.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <hr>